typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

   new CleanerStepTwice(u)
 ```

-This has the proper signature, and it's cleaner, since we don't expose
+This has the proper signature, and it’s cleaner, since we don’t expose
 the unused-at-runtime `u` variable anymore.
 We could refine a little
 further, and replace it with a `U#Haystack`, just as with
 `twoInitsFromAHaystack`.